dennisbirch/dbbbuilder-swift/README.md

 As part of the initialization process, you should call DBBManager's addPersistenceMapping(_contents: tableObject: indexer:) method to configure the manager with the metadata it needs for writing subclass property values to the database file.

 This method takes as its *contents* parameter, a [String : DBBPropertyPersistence] dictionary.
 The String key is the case-sensitive name of the property.
 DBBProperty is a simple struct that defines a database column name and its type as one of a member of the DBBStorageType enum.
-This allows you to assign a custom name for a property in your class so that the property name and databse column name can differ if necessary, for example if you're working with a pre-existing table where you want the property name to be different from the column name already defined.
+This allows you to assign a custom name for a property in your class so that the property name and databse column name can differ if necessary.
+For example if you're working with a pre-existing table where you want the property name to be different from the column name already defined, you can use the DBBPropertyPeristence init method variation that accepts a column name to map the datatabase's column name to your object's property name.

 A complete DBBTableObject subclass's init method might look like this: <a name="complete-init"> </a>